+Method 2: JC-CCALF with two separate block-level on/off control maps for Cb, Cr, respectively

+Performance of the proposed Method 2 is as follows.

 Conclusion

 To reduce complexity of CCALF, we propose joint chroma CCALF which conducts ALF filtering only once and applies the output refinement signal for both chroma components, i.e. directly applied to Cb, and weighted and applied to Cr, respectively.
 In this way, the computation complexity of CCALF is roughly reduced by half.
-On VTM-6.0, the proposed method yields -0.68%/+0.84%/+3.18% Y/U/V BD-rate change for AI test of 100 frames, while the original CCALF yields -0.99%/+1.54%/+2.83%.
+On VTM-6.0, the proposed Method 2 (with Cb, Cr using two separate block-level on/off control maps respectively), yields −0.87%/+1.71%/+2.45% Y/Cb/Cr BD-rate change for AI test, while the original CCALF yields −0.99%/+0.78%/+2.54%.

 References

 K. Misra, F. Bossen, A. Segall, “Cross-Component Adaptive Loop Filter for chroma”, JVET-O0636, 15th meeting, July 2019, Gothenburg, Sweden.